wp-plugins/purify-wp-menues/README.txt

 = Less code, higher page speed =

 This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
 It slims down the HTML code of Wordpress menus to the only neccessary CSS classes you want for your theme.
 This results in less HTML code and so in higher page speed.

+= What users said =

+* **Number 7** in [13 Excellent Free WordPress Widgets for Menus](http://cssclick.com/wordpress/free-wordpress-widgets-for-menus/) by mike on November 24, 2014
+* **Number 6** in [13 Great Free HTML Widgets for WordPress](http://wpaisle.com/wordpress-widgets/free-html-widgets-for-wordpress/) by sam on August 27, 2014
+* **Number 8** in [10 Magnificent Free Menus Widgets for WordPress](http://creativevore.com/wordpress/free-menus-widgets-for-wordpress/) by jatin on July 26, 2014

 = No undesiderable visual effects =